ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 This worked better, but it relies on the worker announcing the correct issues _as questions_.

-It turns out, with Sol, it's much easier to have it **output _its decisions_, rather than it's questions.** The model is confident, so it doesn't see it's assumptions as questions, even if it has already stated the alternatives in it's reasoning or commentary.
+It turns out, with Sol, it's much easier to have it **output _its decisions_, rather than its questions.** The model is confident, so it doesn't see its assumptions as questions, even if it has already stated the alternatives in its reasoning or commentary.

 With decisions in hand, the supervisor (or third context) can pause the worker, assess the decisions as questions, and then steer appropriately.